Brooklyn Commons: History

 In 2018, Brookfield Properties purchased the MetroTech complex.
 In 2022, Brookfield Properties announced that MetroTech would be renamed Brooklyn Commons.
 The private plaza at MetroTech Commons was renamed Brooklyn Commons Park, and James Corner Field Operations was hired to renovate the plaza.
 Brookfield also announced that One MetroTech, Two MetroTech, and Fifteen MetroTech would be substantially renovated, with new lobbies, retail spaces, and terraces.
 The work was budgeted at $50 million, and the project was scheduled to be completed in 2023.

 Brooklyn Commons Park

 Brooklyn Commons Park (formerly MetroTech Commons) is the 3.5 acre privately owned public space at the heart of the Brooklyn Commons complex.
 It hosts events including concerts, health fairs, chess tournaments and holiday celebrations.
 Theater performances, an ice-skating rink, and children's activities are also offered at the facility.

 Bounded by Lawrence and Duffield Streets, the square is frequently adorned by modern art exhibits.
 Two pieces called Alligator and Visionary are part of the Commons' permanent public art collection.
 Designed by sculptor Tom Otterness, they were installed in 1998.

-In 2019, the plaza featured NYC based painter Annie Viuex as part of her light wave collection.